 The 21 Best Movies of 2017 So Far

-If you’re a pirate, a mummy or a Xenomorph, 2017 hasn’t necessarily been the best year for you.
+If you’re a pirate, a mummy, or a xenomorph, 2017 hasn’t necessarily been the best year for you.
 But for moviegoers, there’s been a bounty of cinematic riches at the studio and independent level.
-As we pass the 2017’s midpoint, here’s your opportunity to catch up on 21 of the great movies you may have missed from the first half of the calendar year.
+As we pass 2017’s midpoint, here’s your opportunity to catch up on 21 of the great movies you may have missed from the first half of the calendar year.
 From underwear-sporting superheroes and obsessed explorers to Amazon warriors and genetically grown giant pigs, there’s truly something for everyone.